ThibaultAr/UnityUtils/README.md

 # UnityUtils
-Utility methods for unity which are not in unity shell
+Utility methods for unity which are not in unity shell.

+Feel free to take what you need :)

 ## Methods
 ### Math